 Design and Review: Because Now is the Time Or it Won’t Happen

 January is the month to review and dream a little.
 What worked last year, and what didn’t?
 What area of your yard needs some serious attention?
 Do you have a drainage issue?
 Should irrigation be considered, or hardscaping (the year you get that patio)?
 We have a landscape department that can help you with all of that.
 Do you have the onesie look happening and, this is the year to unify the garden with sweeps and masses (masses don’t have to be large scale, 3 of something counts)?
 The garden coaches can help with that.
-We have a retail installation program that does the digging for you, especially if you’re planting some big items or lots of items.
+We have a retail installation program that does the digging for you, especially if you’re planting some oversized items or lots of things.
 Ask for a consultation as you do your walkabout.

 Now, back to the fireplace with those seed catalogs.